-Criterion

 4.5 CA Key Archival

 The CA maintains controls to provide reasonable assurance that archived CA keys remain confidential, secured, and are never put back into production.

-Illustrat Illustrative Controls: CA Key Archival 4.5.1 Archived CA keys are subject to the same or greater level of security controls as keys currently in use.
+Illustra Illustrative Controls: CA Key Archival 4.5.1 Archived CA keys are subject to the same or greater level of security controls as keys currently in use.
 4.5.2 All archived CA keys are destroyed at the end of the archive period using dual control in a physically secure site.
 4.5.3 Archived keys are only accessed where historical evidence requires validation.
 Control processes are required to ensure the integrity of the CA systems and the key sets.
 4.5.4 Archived keys are recovered for the shortest possible time period technically permissible to meet business requirements.
 4.5.5 Archived keys are periodically verified to ensure that they are properly destroyed at the end of the archive period.

-.6 CA Key Destruction The CA maintains controls to provide reasonable assurance that: • copies of CA keys that no longer serve a valid business purposes are destroyed in accordance with the CA's disclosed business practices; and • copies of CA keys are completely destroyed at the end of the key pair life cycle in accordance with the CA's disclosed business practices.
+4.6 CA Key Destruction

+- copies of CA keys that no longer serve a valid business purposes are destroyed in accordance with the CA's disclosed business practices; and - copies of CA keys are completely destroyed at the end of the key pair life cycle in accordance with the CA's disclosed business practices.